qwerto-steam/Dashboard-Sharing/README.md

 **[Download `serve_dashboard.ps1`](serve_dashboard.ps1)**

+0. Windows warns **"Open File - Security Warning"** about editing/running downloaded scripts.
+   Choose **Open**.
+If you don't want to be asked every time, untick **"Always ask before opening this file"** before you do
 1. In game: **Options > Mods > PZ Pulse > "Copy dashboard URL"** (or **PZ Map > "Copy map URL"**)
 2. Open the script in Notepad and paste it on a blank line in the box at the top
 3. Right-click the script > **Run with PowerShell**
-4. Windows warns **"Open File - Security Warning"** about running something you downloaded.
-   Choose **Open**.
-If you don't want to be asked every time, untick **"Always ask before opening this file"** before you do
-5. Choose **Private** when Windows asks about your network
+4. Choose **Private** when Windows asks about your network
-6. On your phone, open the address it prints, and tap the mod name
+5. On your phone, open the address it prints, and tap the mod name

 Both mods at once is fine - paste each URL on its own line.